Elementary and Secondary Education Act

 How are parents/guardians involved in Title I?

 There is a very heavy emphasis on parent involvement in the Title I program.
 We know, as educators, that parents/guardians are their children’s first and most important teachers.
 We need their support.
-Therefore, there will be optional meetings throughout the year for parents to attend if they choose. there will also be Open Houses, and we’ll do our best to communicate with parents at least once a month, with open conferences available to all parents/guardians.
+Therefore, there will be optional meetings throughout the year for parents/ guardians to attend if they choose.
+There will also be Open Houses, Parent/ Teacher/ Student Conferences and family events throughout the year, available to all parents/ guardians.